sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Each link in the code blocks will be decorated with two or three CSS classes.

 1. ``sphx-glr-backref-module-*``
-        The module where the object is documented.
+        CSS class named after the module where the object is documented.
+        ``*`` represents the module, e.g.,
-        For example, ``sphx-glr-backref-module-matplotlib-figure``.
+        ``sphx-glr-backref-module-matplotlib-figure``.
 2. ``sphx-glr-backref-type-*``
-        The type of the object.
-This is a sanitized intersphinx type, for example a ``py:class`` will have the CSS class ``sphx-glr-backref-type-py-class``.
+        CSS class named after the type of the object, where ``*`` represents the object type.
+This is a sanitized intersphinx type, e.g., a ``py:class`` will have the CSS class ``sphx-glr-backref-type-py-class``.
 3. ``sphx-glr-backref-instance``
-        A class that is added if the object is an instance of a class (rather than, e.g., a class itself, method, or function).
+        The third 'optional' class that is added only if the object is an instance of a class (rather than, e.g., a class itself, method, or function).
 By default, Sphinx-Gallery adds the following CSS in ``gallery.css``:

         .. code-block:: css